Delhi Riots: How The Wire and NDTV lies to shield Islamists and blame Hindus

 This is a patent lie and our ground report has adequately proven that.
 How would Rajdhani school be attacked first if, on its rooftop, the Islamist mob had stacked weapons and country-made bombs to attack the Hindus.

 In fact, in the video that was released by NDTV, the NDTV reported herself says that the attack on DRP was completely organised and the school was completely gutted.
 The furniture was collected in an organised manner and burnt down.
-The building laid charged and there were massive holes in the walls that could have only been made by country-made bombs, as Pankaj Sharma held up during his interview with Republic.
+The building laid charred and there were massive holes in the walls that could have only been made by country-made bombs, as Pankaj Sharma held up during his interview with Republic.

 When the NDTV reporter herself had admitted that the school was gutted in an organised manner and even reported how rioters descended inside the DRP school from the Rajdhani school, one wonders how in the written report they can claim that Rajdhani was attacked by Hindus first.
 The NDTV video also says that the mobs attacked the fire tenders who were trying to reach DRP school to douse the fire.